velotist/Autinaut/README.md

 In the future, a visualization of the collected data is planned.

 ## Features
-* Protocol your moods at a specific time and date
+* Protocol your emotions at a specific date, time and situation
-* Protocol your daily successes
+* Protocol your successes

 <div style='background: #eea;
   padding-top: 1px;